galaxyproject/training-material/topics/epigenetics/tutorials/formation_of_super-structures_on_xi/tutorial.md

 In mammals, the X chromosome inactivation (XCI) balances the dosage of X-linked genes between females and males.
 The genes on the inactive X (Xi) chromosome are not expressed.

-Binding certain proteins to each of the eight histone proteins may modify the chromatin structure and may result in changes in transcription level.
-For example, the H3K4me3 is adding 3 methyl-group of the 4th Lysine in the histone 3 amino-acid.
+Binding certain molecules to the histone proteins may modify the chromatin structure and may result in changes in transcription level.
+For example, the H3K4me3 results from adding 3 methyl-group to the 4th lysine in the histone 3 protein.
 This modification is known to activate the transcription on nearby genes by opening the chromatin.
 The H3K27me3 on the other hand is inactivating the transcription of the nearby genes:

 ![Fadloun et al, 2013](../../images/formation_of_super-structures_on_xi/histone_modifications.jpg "Source: Fadloun et al, 2013")